fhardison/af_indexer/README.md

 # af-indexer

-A repo of tools that creates index files for the Apostolic Fathers format that is being used by <https://github.com/jtauber/greek-texts>.
+A repo of tools that creates index files for JTauber's [vocabulary-tools](https://github.com/jtauber/vocabulary-tools) for the Apostolic Fathers format that is being used by <https://github.com/jtauber/greek-texts>.

+Note, it currently doesn't ignore in line markup and assumes that the only things on each line are tokens.
+(TODO ITEM)

 It defines four functions that map verses, chapters, books, and pericopes onto token index in the corpus: